DataDog/hiring-engineers/answers.md

 ![Custom Metric Timeboard](./images/custom_metric_timeboard.jpeg)

-### Exercise 6

-### Exercise 7
-TODO: Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 **BONUS: The anomaly graphs displays the expected range of data so that it is easy to identify outliers**